four years earlier, converged like locusts upon Washington, eager "to celebrate the long-delayed victory of their champion.”

 Mulled Orange Syrup: Combine 1 cup sugar with 1 cup water and heat to a boil, stirring to dissolve the sugar.
 Reduce heat to a low simmer.
 Add the peel from an orange and mulling spices (a couple of cinnamon sticks, some whole cloves and allspice berries).
 After 15 minutes, remove from heat and let it sit for several hours.
 Strain.

 Thanks for stopping by THE HISTORY CHEF!
-To learn about my new book click here!
+For an excerpt of my new book from Simon and Schuster click here